Metiria Turei: 2005–2008

 In 2009, Turei's Misuse of Drugs (Medicinal Cannabis) Amendment Bill was drawn from the member's ballot.
 The bill received a conscience vote at its first reading, but was defeated 84–34.
 Later that year, her Liquor Advertising (Television and Radio) Bill was also drawn, but it too was defeated.

 In 2008 she was ranked 4th on the Green Party's list and stood in the Dunedin North electorate.
 She lost the election in Dunedin North to Labour's Pete Hodgson, finishing third with 11.09% of the vote.
 However she was returned to parliament due to her high ranking on the Green Party list.

 2008–2011

 On 30 May 2009 Turei was elected as the fourth co-leader (and second female co-leader) of the Green Party.
-In line with Green Party policy, there must be both a male and a female co-leader.
-She was elected ahead of veteran MP Sue Bradford, who had had three private member's bills passed by then.
+Green Party policy at the time required that there be both a male and a female co-leader.
+She was elected ahead of veteran MP Sue Bradford.

 In July 2009 Turei's Marine Animals Protection Law Reform Bill, intended to strengthen protection for dolphins and other marine mammals, was drawn from the member's ballot.
 The bill was defeated at its first reading later that month.

 In September 2009 Turei led the Green campaign opposing the government's plans to allow mining in New Zealand's national parks.
 Her Crown Minerals (Protection of Public Conservation Land Listed in the Fourth Schedule) Amendment Bill, which aimed to strengthen the protection for national parks, was drawn from the member's ballot in April 2010.